Yelar/agent-ml-engineer/backend/README.md

 - **Automated ML Pipeline Creation**: Describe your task in natural language, and the agent builds the complete pipeline
 - **Multiple Dataset Support**: Work with train/test splits or multiple related datasets simultaneously
+- **Smart Planning**: Creates TODO lists with status tracking (`[✓]` completed, `[ ]` pending, `[X]` failed) saved to PLAN.md
 - **Dataset Analysis**: Automatic exploratory data analysis with visualizations
 - **Model Building**: Trains and evaluates ML models appropriate for your data
-- **Artifact Storage**: All plots, code chunks, and outputs are saved for later use
+- **Artifact Storage**: All plots, code chunks, plans, and outputs are saved for later use
-- **Jupyter Notebook Generation**: Generates a complete, executable Jupyter notebook of the entire pipeline
+- **Jupyter Notebook Generation**: Deterministically converts executed code chunks into separate notebook cells with proper formatting
 - **Persistent Execution**: Code executions are connected - variables and imports persist across steps
+- **Flexible System Prompt**: Generic, task-adaptive prompt without hardcoded assumptions or library requirements
+- **Readable Code Display**: Executed code shown in terminal with proper formatting (multi-line, not compressed)
+- **Manual Dataset Loading**: Datasets not pre-loaded - agent writes code to load them, making execution more transparent
+- **Visual Feedback Loop**: Agent can see the plots it generates - images included in message history for iterative refinement

 ## Architecture